-Sri Lanka’s Parliament readies to accept names for president
+Sri Lankan lawmakers prepare to vote on new president

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s Parliament was preparing Tuesday to accept nominations to elect a successor to its ousted president, amid political turmoil that threatens to worsen instability as the country endures its most severe economic crisis in recent memory.
+Marxist party leader Anura Dissanayake was also expected to contest Wednesday’s parliamentary vote.

+Former President Gotabaya Rajapaksa’s ruling coalition is now fragmented, with other members backing Acting President and Prime Minister Ranil Wickremesinghe, a choice expected to incense critics of the government outraged by the country’s dire economic crisis.

-Gotabaya Rajapaksa fled the country last week after protesters outraged by the crisis stormed his official residence and occupied other key public buildings.
+Rajapaksa fled the country after protesters outraged by the crisis stormed his official residence and occupied other key public buildings.
 He later submitted his resignation via an email to the speaker of the parliament.

-Three lawmakers— the leader of the main opposition Sajith Premadasa, former government minister Dallas Alahapperuma and Marxist party leader Anura Dissanayake have said they will contest Wednesday’s parliamentary vote.

-Acting President and Prime Minister Ranil Wickremesinghe has not said he will run, but statements from Rajapaksa’s party, which still holds a majority in Parliament, expressed backing for him.
-This has angered many who see his possible election as an extension of the Rajapaksa rule and a potential comeback for the beleaguered political family.
+Wickremesinghe’s anticipated entry angered those who saw his possible election as an extension of the Rajapaksa rule and a potential comeback for the beleaguered political family.

 Separately on Tuesday the Supreme Court was set to decide whether Wickremesinghe’s appointment as acting president last week by the speaker of the parliament was legal.
 If it is pronounced illegal, Wickremesinghe may become ineligible to run for president.